CSCfi/csc-user-guide/CONTRIBUTING.md

 that have not been updated in a long time.
 A script `scripts/last_update.sh` is provided for this purpose that goes through the git log and prints for each `.md` file its last update timestamp and who made the most recent commit.
-Consider using the script from time to time to check pages that have been touched in a while, say, 1-2 years.
+Consider using the script from time to time to check pages that have not been touched in a while, say, 1-2 years.

 Run the script in the root of the repository as